I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 There a few different types of paint finishes, ranging from matte to glossy.
 Knowing when and where to use the right one is key to achieving the most out of your paint.

 Flat is a low-sheen paint with a non-reflective finish that touches up well and hides minor surface imperfections.
 This paint tends to hold on to dirt making it harder to clean.
-It’s ideal for low traffic areas and ceilings.
+Best Used for low traffic areas and ceilings.

 Using the Right Painting Tools & Equipment